 After reaching their village, the Vermas soon performed a jagar (a traditional ceremony of spirit possession séance, prevalent in the Central Himalayan regions of Kumaon and Garhwal) to thank the deities and find solutions to other unresolved issues that were troubling the family.
 Apparently, the cause of the tragedy was that the kul devata was displeased at being ignored for so long.
 The family had failed to carry out the customary rituals from time-to-time.

-The land of mysticism
+go to site The land of mysticism

 Spirit possession séance is a rather common phenomenon in the mystically inclined hills of Uttarakhand.
 A visit to any village will be marked with countless stories of ‘lived experiences’ with ghosts and gods alike.
 Villagers here are skilled in amusing, entertaining and exciting you with dramatic narrations of such anecdotes, one after another.